alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 ##Transporting animals

-You must make sure you meet [animal welfare standards](https://www.gov.uk/government/publications/2010-to-2015-government-policy-animal-welfare/2010-to-2015-government-policy-animal-welfare#appendix-1-animal-welfare-in-transport) when transporting animals.
+You must make sure you meet [animal welfare standards](https://www.gov.uk/guidance/animal-welfare#animal-welfare-during-transport) when transporting animals.

 ##Endangered animals

 [Search for the animal you’re exporting](http://www.speciesplus.net/).
 It’s endangered if it’s listed as ‘appendix I’.

 Within the EU, you usually can’t move endangered animals except in special cases (like for conservation necessary for the species to survive).
-[Contact APHA](www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening) to find out ([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland).
+[Contact APHA](www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening) to find out (or [DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland).

 Outside the EU, you need to: